 Ordination within the United Methodist Church is an independent, often parallel, process to seminary education.
 Those called to ordained ministry can begin the ordination process before or during studies at MTSO.
 Ordination is governed by The Book of Discipline of The United Methodist Church, which is revised every four years by the General Conference.
 Annual conferences and boards of ordained ministry may have additional requirements for ordination, including requirements for specific degrees and/or courses completed within degree programs.
 Those interested in being ordained as United Methodist deacons or elders are encouraged to consult with the appropriate staff persons in the annual conference in which they will seek ordination.
-They should also begin discussion with MTSO's United Methodist candidacy liaison.
+They should also begin discussion with MTSO's United Methodist candidacy liaison, Rev. April Casperson, at acasperson@mtso.edu.